 13. What is Bonjour?

-Although you may never have heard of this program, but if you have ever dealt with Apple devices you’ve seen its effects.
+You may never have heard of this program, but if you have ever dealt with Apple devices, you’ve seen its effects.
 Bonjour is one of the programs that come bundled with nearly every piece of Apple software (most notably iTunes) that handles a lot of its automatic discovery techniques.
 Best described as a hybrid of IPX and DNS, Bonjour discovers broadcasting objects on the network by using mDNS (multicast DNS) with little to no configuration required.
-Many admins will deliberately disable this service in a corporate environment due to potential security issues, however in a home environment it can be left up to the user to decide if the risk is worth the convenience.
+Many admins will deliberately disable this service in a corporate environment due to potential security issues, however, in a home environment it can be left up to the user to decide if the risk is worth the convenience.

 14. What is Appletalk?

 While we’re on the subject of Apple, Appletalk is a protocol developed by Apple to handle networking with little to no configuration (you may be sensing a pattern here).
 It reached its peak in the late 80s and early 90s, but there are still some devices that utilize this protocol.
 Most of its core technology has been moved over to Bonjour, while UPnP (Universal Plug and Play) has picked up on its ideology and moved the concept forward across many different hardware and software packages.